jeyabalajis/aws-certified-data-analytics-specialty-notes/docs/collection/kinesis_data_streams.md

 - The consuming application can use the fact that data stored in shard1 has an affinity with the player ID and can efficiently calculate the leaderboard.
 - An increase in traffic related to players mapped to shard1 can lead to a hot shard.
 - Kinesis Data Streams allows you to handle such scenarios by splitting or merging shards without disrupting your streaming pipeline.
+- User activity dashboard based on clickstream for a user can be handled in the same manner (with Session ID as a partition key).
+    - Partitioning by the session ID will allow a single processor to process all the actions for a user session in order.
+    - An AWS Lambda function can call the UpdateShardCount API action to change the number of shards in the stream.
+    - The KCL will automatically manage the number of processors to match the number of shards.
+    - Amazon EC2 Auto Scaling will assure the correct number of instances are running to meet the processing load.

 ## Troubleshooting